-The Plan is required to have an independent licensed Supervisor.
+The Funds are required to have an independent licensed Supervisor.

-The Supervisor can retire as supervisor of the Plan, with the FMA's prior consent, by giving us at least six months' written notice.
+The Supervisor can retire as supervisor of the Funds, with the FMA's prior consent, by giving us at least 90 days' written notice.

 The Supervisor can be removed from its position: